 Alexander appears to be in worse shape than Meservey as only the Post Office is open.
 All other buildings on Main Street are closed.

 We ride two miles west but here my mapping fails.
 No roads are paved and we can't find the road I have marked on the map.
 No choice but to ride back to Alexander where we stop in a park to make a few minor adjustments to Jim's brakes.

-Our new route takes us south on S14 again to State Highway 3.
-Then we head west for 1 mile to S13 which takes us toward Dows where we cross over the IOBA River.
+Our new route takes us south on County Road S14 again to IA 3.
+Then we head west for 1 mile to County Road S13 which takes us toward to the town of Dows where we cross over the Iowa River.

 As we enter Dows we see this curious sign.